-So did Esther Howland, the “Mother of the American Valentine,” who took an elaborate Victorian Valentine’s Day card and turned it into a mass-produced hot product.
+So did Esther Howland, the “Mother of the American Valentine,” who took an elaborate Victorian Valentine’s Day card and turned it into a popular mass-produced product.

 Things to Do in Worcester MA and Nearby

 When the nearby Higgins Armory closed its doors at the end of 2013, the board first offered the vast collection of suits of armor, chainmail, and thousands of helmets and weaponry to the Metropolitan Museum in NY.

 Plan to have a bite at the modestly appointed table-service Museum Café.
 Food is plated artfully, and the signature Pear and Wild Mushroom Soup ($5) is so phenomenal, you’ll want the recipe.

-VISIT: Fitchburg Art Museum (FAM), Fitchburg.
-Industrial, depressed, in transition Fitchburg has a museum of art.
-Yes, you can laugh, but new management has breathed refreshed life into the realized dream of impressionist artist, Eleanor Norcross, who, in 1925, hired one of the first all-female architectural firms, Lois Lilley Howe, Eleanor Manning and Mary Almy to design the Fitchburg Art Center (now Museum).
+Several years ago, new management breathed refreshed life into the dream of impressionist artist, Eleanor Norcross.
+In 1925, Norcross hired one of the first all-female architectural firms, Lois Lilley Howe, Eleanor Manning, and Mary Almy to design the Fitchburg Art Center (now Museum).

 Restaurants in Worcester MA

-Many patrons order the “Steak” Dessert for two ($14.99)– red velvet cake and chocolate cake and white chocolate “bone” in the shape of a ribeye, I’d highly recommend the orgasmic Caramel-Chocolate Bread Pudding ($8.99) in a puddle of caramel.
+Many patrons order the “Steak” Dessert for two – red velvet and chocolate cake with white chocolate “bone” in the shape of a ribeye.
+But I’d highly recommend the orgasmic Caramel-Chocolate Bread Pudding in a puddle of caramel.
 For the first time, words fail me.